who is the habitat workshop?

 Invasive species control

-Managed $1.3 million contract from The Parklands of Floyds Fork, Louisville, KY
+Natural areas design and park planning for The Parklands of Floyds Fork, Louisville, KY

 While with Eco-Tech Consultants, Inc.